Learn about Pulmonary Fibrosis

 Pulmonary fibrosis is a rare but serious lung disease that causes the lung tissue to become thickened, scarred and stiff.
 When lung scarring occurs, it is called pulmonary fibrosis.

-- In most cases doctors do not know what causes pulmonary fibrosis and is called idiopathic pulmonary fibrosis (IPF) when no known cause is identified
+- In most cases doctors do not know what causes pulmonary fibrosis.
+When no known cause is identified, the disease is called idiopathic pulmonary fibrosis (IPF).

-- Idiopathic pulmonary fibrosis (IPF) is a type of interstitial lung disease (ILD) meaning it affects the interstitium or the air sacs around the lung.
+- IPF is a type of interstitial lung disease (ILD) meaning it affects the interstitium, which refers to the tissue around the air sacs of lung.

 - There is no cure for IPF.